 This means that activity inside of the EU but outside the UK can be sufficient for establishing UK design right.

-The qualifying criteria for UK design right will change on exit day.
+The qualifying criteria for UK design right will change on 1 January 2021.
 This will create consistency with the new supplementary unregistered design, and avoid an imbalance between UK and EU designers.

 Qualification for the right will be limited to: